jordengit/padpy/README.md

 It gets the json from the API and saves it to your drive, saving some time.

-This is under active development.
+This is no longer under active development.

 ## Features